 - To participate in a PhD training program.

-- The successful applicant will also be invited to apply to his/her own grants (FWO doctoral fellowship, BOF doctoral grant)
+- The successful applicant will also be invited to apply to their own grants (i.e., FWO doctoral fellowship)

-- The contract will start on 1 October 2023 at the earliest.
+- The contract will start on 1 October 2024 at the latest (possible starting date: August 1st 2024, based on the applications received and the decisions).
 The exact starting date will be determined by mutual agreement.

 - On top of your salary, Ghent University also offers a number of social benefits, including 36 days of paid holiday leave (on an annual basis, for a full-time job) supplemented by annual fixed bridge days, hospitalization insurance, a wide range of training and education opportunities, access to university restaurants and university sports facilities.
 Click here for more information about our staff benefits.